mpnally/Terrifically-Simple-JSON/README.md

 ## Prior Art and Acknowledgements

-If you know RDF, you will recognize that Terrifically Simple JSON is a representation format for a loose interpretation of the RDF data model.
+If you know RDF, you will recognize that Terrifically Simple JSON is a representation format for a data model that is loosely related to RDF.
-Adding an `_self` property to a JSON object converts JSON's name/value pairs to RDF triples, with the value of the `_self` property providing the subject.
+Adding a `_self` property to a JSON object converts JSON's name/value pairs to RDF triples, with the value of the `_self` property providing the subject.
-JSON objects without an `_self` property are RDF blank nodes.
+JSON objects without a `_self` property are like RDF blank nodes.
+Terrifically Simple JSON is not trying to define a new RDF format or redefine the RDF data model.
+The goal of Terrifically Simple JSON is to minimally extend JSON to make Web API design and implementation easier.
+Parallels to RDF spring from the basic concepts of entities, properties and relationships it expresses were known to the ancient Greeks.

-Compared to the real RDF data model, Terrifically Simple JSON's interpretation drops the requirements that predicates and classes be entities identified with URLs and gives up the ability to express multi-valued properties, considering it more important to use JSON's array feature in a natural way to express list-valued properties.
+Compared to the RDF data model, Terrifically Simple JSON lacks the requirements that predicates and classes be entities identified with URLs and lacks the ability to express multi-valued properties—JSON's array feature expresses list-valued properties.
-Having done a couple of projects using a strict interpretation of the RDF model, I've seen that those features cause significant friction in practical API programming.
+Having done a couple of projects using a strict interpretation of the RDF model, we've seen that those features cause significant friction in practical API programming.
 Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially [JSON-LD](http://json-ld.org/), whose complexity is likely to be fatal in my opinion, but also [RDF/JSON](https://www.w3.org/TR/rdf-json/).
-Hence the need for Terrifically Simple JSON.

 Terrifically Simple JSON has very few concepts, and those it has are mostly stolen from elsewhere.
 The value is in what was taken out, not what was left in.
 The `_self` property of Terrifically Simple JSON corresponds fairly exactly to the `@id` property of JSON-LD.
 This is the only concept found in JSON-LD that also appears in Terrifically Simple JSON.
 We chose `_self` instead of `@id` because `@id` is awkward for Javascript programming, and `self` is used by others (standardized by [ATOM](https://tools.ietf.org/html/rfc4287), and often copied).
 `_self_` and `_self_notation` perform the same functions as `value`, `type` and `datatype` from RDF/JSON.
-Using `_value` and `_type` (only 2 are needed) instead of `_self_` and `_self_notation` would have improved familiarity and reduced conceptual clarity.
+Using `_value` and `_type` (only 2 are needed) instead of `_self_` and `_self_notation` might have increased familiarity but reduced conceptual clarity.

 ## _
 <a name="footnote1"><sup>1</sup></a> Terrifically Simple JSON could also be used in other contexts where JSON is used. <a href="#ref1">↩</a>